Soppe/RV32IToREBEL/Benchmarks/Dhrystone/README.md

 "DHRYSTONE" Benchmark Program by Reinhold P. Weicker

-Code taken from https://github.com/sifive/benchmark-dhrystone and modified so all code is in one C file, without any unresolved dependencies to other libraries.
-This includes removing timing and printing functions.
+Dhrystone code was taken from https://github.com/sifive/benchmark-dhrystone and modified so all Dhrystone code is in one C file.
-The implementation of unresolved dependencies, like strcmp and strcpy, were copied from https://github.com/openbsd/src/tree/master/sys/lib/libsa as their version of said functions have no dependencies.
+The implementation of unresolved dependencies used in the code, like strcmp and strcpy, were copied from https://github.com/openbsd/src/tree/master/sys/lib/libsa as their version of said functions are simple and have no dependencies.
+Dependencies from GCCs libgcc implementations of e.g. multiplication and division are taken from the libgcc mirror https://github.com/gcc-mirror/gcc/blob/master/libgcc/